|

 Let others live betwixt, and let there be

-Joy, love for others, Fear of G-d and Peace.
+Joy, love for others, Love of G-d and Peace.

 August, 2002